 As of September 2020, United has announced they have stated they are permanently getting rid of change fees as well as redeposit fees due to Covid-19.
 United says they will keep the change even after Coronavirus ends.
 Also of note: United got rid of their $75 “close in booking fee” at the end of 2019.
 Therefore these points are extremely flexible, you can book a flight, then if you find a better option or decide not to take the trip you can cancel it and get all your money and points back.
 This was previously a perk only enjoyed by people with United Premier 1k status.

 My guess is whatever United says, eventually they’ll reinstate some of these fees they’ve “permanently” gotten rid of due to covid, maybe in 2022 and beyond once travel bounces back, but for the indefinite future it looks like these fees are gone.
 I suspect people will abuse unlimited free changes and refunds by “reserving” saver partner space for many flights they may or may not take, knowing they can get a full refund anytime with no fees.

 The United℠ Explorer Card value doesn’t just stop at its welcome offer and points earnings since it comes with more travel perks that both frequent flyers and casual United flyers can use.
 These perks are mainly useful for United flyers, which is not surprising given this a United credit card.
 However, people who don’t fly United may still enjoy some of the perks, such as the United Club Pass, and primary rental car insurance coverage, which is a great perk for a card with such a low annual fee as usually it’s only more expensive cards like the Chase Sapphire Reserve that offer this perk.

 Zero Foreign Transaction Fees

-The card is a great travel credit card since you won’t be paying for any transaction fees when you make purchases abroad.
+The United Explorer Card is a great travel credit card since you won’t be paying for any transaction fees when you make purchases abroad.
 Most cards have a fee of 1%-3% on top of purchases.